Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 I heard you had some questions
 about cybersecurity.

 No worries.
+...

-I got you.
+I got you!

+...

-Come sit with
+Come over here and it with
 Awnt Truth.

 ...

 Let’s make this make sense.

-…

-Let’s make this make sense.

-…
+...

 Cybersecurity
 is protecting your digital life the same way you protect your real one.

-You lock the door.
-You check who is knocking.
-You do not hand your keys
+You lock the door, You check who is knocking, and you would never hand your keys to strangers.
-to strangers.

 …